danielaparker/jsoncons/doc/md/Classes/json.md

 book3["title"] = "Kafka on the Shore";
 book3["author"] = "Haruki Murakami";

-// Constructing a json array with an initializer list json booklist = json::array{book1, book2, book3};
+// Constructing a json array with an initializer-list json booklist = json::array{book1, book2, book3};

 for (const auto& book: booklist.elements())